Learn about real estate PPC advertising, including helpful tips and tricks to kick off a successful paid marketing campaign!

-Pay-per-click advertising is a marketing model where the advertiser (you) pays a fee every time your ads are clicked on or engaged with by a visitor.
+Pay-per-click advertising is a marketing model where the advertiser (you) pays a fee every time your ads are clicked on or engaged with.

 Advertisers “bid” for placement as a sponsored link in search engine results.
-The idea is that each time a prospect searches for a keyword associated with your local real estate market, your name pops up front and centre.
-From there, agents generate strong leads by driving viewers to their website or click-to-call right in the mobile ad.
-This user path is what makes PPC a stellar tool for lead generation that stands out in comparison to many organic marketing methods.
+Then, each time a prospect searches for a keyword associated with your local real estate market, your name pops up front and centre.
+From there, agents drive viewers to their website or click-to-call right in the mobile ad.
+This user path is what makes PPC a lead generation tool that stands out in comparison to many organic marketing methods.

 In PPC, keywords are the foundation of your strategy, as they are a major determiner of where your ads will appear.
 The best way to start is by considering your audience and writing out a list of all the terms and phrases they might use to search for your listings or business.

 Should You Run PPC Ads for Real Estate?

 In a competitive market, real estate agents need targeted marketing strategies that collect quality leads quickly and smoothly.
 PPC connect with clients on the largest platforms online.
 Google, for example is the most visited websites in the world.